-The Millennium City was built in 1999 by the architects Gustav Peichl, Boris Podrecca and Rudolf F. Weber as Austria’s first town-in-town concept combining office and residential areas with shopping and entertainment zones.
-The Millennium City covers an area of 50,000 square meters of MILLENNIUM City there are over 100 shops from international top brands as well as numerous restaurants and entertainment options.
-An average of 14 million people each year frequent Austria’s most visited shopping and entertainment centre on the Waterfront.
-The sale of the Millennium City by MPC Capital to the consortium consisting of the Kaufmann Group and Morgan Stanley is noted as the biggest real estate deal of the year 2014.
+MILLENNIUM City was built in 1999 by architects Gustav Peichl, Boris Podrecca and Rudolf F. Weber as Austria’s first town-in-town concept that combines office and living space with shopping and entertainment areas.
+On the 50,000 square meters of MILLENNIUM City there are over 100 shops from international top brands as well as numerous restaurants and entertainment options.
+An average of 14 million people a year visit Austria’s most modern shopping and entertainment center on the waterfront.
+The sale of MILLENNIUM City by MPC Capital to the consortium consisting of the Kaufmann Group and Morgan Stanley is considered the largest real estate deal of 2014.

 Entertainment, Shopping & more

-Renowned architects realised a vision for the twenty-first century with the Millennium City that set new standards in Vienna.
-The future-oriented planning of the most visited shopping and entertainment centre on the Waterfront is proving its worth even more today: Vienna’s first address on the Danube has been distinguished multiple times in sequence with the award of “best centre” by the famous Shopping Centre Performance Report Austria several times in a row, and it was also among the top in the national ranking Secure places.
+With MILLENNIUM City, renowned architects realized a vision for the 21st century that set new standards in Vienna.
+The future-oriented planning of the most modern shopping and entertainment center on the waterfront is proving even more true today: Vienna’s first address on the Danube has been recognized as the best center in Vienna by the renowned Shopping Center Performance Report Austria several times in a row, and it was also among the top in the national ranking Secure places.

-The building ensemble unifying office units in the 202 metres high Millennium Tower and residential units with the shopping and entertainment centre is a lighthouse project that has assumed a permanent place as one of Vienna’s architectural landmarks.
-The optimal infrastructure and connection to public urban transport and individual transportation has made the Millennium City a magnet for more than 850,000 people in the direct catchment area.
+The building ensemble, which combines office units in the 202-meter-high MILLENNIUM Tower and residential units with the shopping and entertainment center, is an outstanding project that has a permanent place as an architectural landmark of Vienna.
+Due to the optimal connection to local public transport and private transport, the MILLENNIUM City is a magnet for over 850,000 people in the direct catchment area.

-The Millennium City’s broad-based range encompasses around 100 well-known international stores, 30 bars, cafés and restaurants, also an entertainment area housing Austria’s biggest and most successful cinema, the UCI KINOWELT Millennium City.
-Meanwhile younger visitors converge on the Monki Park with the highest indoor rope-climbing garden in the country, while visitors of every age can enjoy the time of their lives in the 4,000 square metres of the Ocean Park, with its bowling alleys, video games and further entertainment options.
-Night owls turn night into day in the A-Danceclub, while sport fans find a premium keep-fit address in the Holmes Place Club, measuring 5,000 square metres.
-The innovative hotel Harry’s Home in the Millennium Tower covers around 4,200 square metres on five floors, with 97 rooms, offering guests attractive overnight accommodation, who can likewise profit from the wide-ranging options of the Millennium City.
+Millennium City’s broad-based range encompasses around 100 well-known local and international brands, 30 bars, cafés and restaurants as well as a vibrant entertainment area including a 13 screen cinema.
+Meanwhile younger visitors converge at Monki Park with the highest indoor rope-climbing garden in the country or at Flip Lab, a trampoline, parkour, and freestyle park.
+More relaxing ways of entertainment can be found at Ocean Park, with its bowling alleys, video games and further entertainment options.
+Night owls turn night into day in the A-Danceclub, while sport fans find a premium keep-fit address in the Holmes Place Club, measuring more than 5,000 square metres.
+The innovative hotel Harry’s Home in the Millennium Tower covers around 4,200 square metres on five floors, with 97 rooms, offering guests attractive overnight accommodation, who can likewise profit from the wide-ranging options of Millennium City.

-The location directly on the Danube lends a special charm to the most visited shopping and entertainment centre and is much appreciated by all, whether visitors or employees.
-The Donauinsel – the Danube Island – Vienna’s most extensive local recreation area is only a bridge away and offers countless ideas and facilities for sport and recreation.
+The direct location on the Danube gives the most modern shopping and entertainment center a special charm that is appreciated by visitors and employees alike.
+The Danube Island, Vienna’s largest local recreation area, is only a bridge away and offers countless sports and recreational opportunities.

-SHORT JOURNEYS TO THE CITY AND THE CEE
+SHORT WAYS TO THE CITY AND THE CEE

-The Millennium City has its own railway station, thus is optimally connected to public transport.
-Direct S-Bahn (rapid urban transit rail) trains connect to the surrounding regions in the north and west.
-The Vienna inner city can be reached in only a few minutes by underground.
-The Wiener Hafen, the Port of Vienna, is Austria’s most important logistics centre and only a stone’s throw away.
-The Vienna International Airport is a 15-minute car drive away and offers the best connections to all CEE countries.
-Direct motorway connections also ensure short journeys in individual transport and connect the Millennium City to all the main arterial roads in the country.
+With its own train station, MILLENNIUM City is optimally connected to local public transport.
+Direct S-Bahn connections open up the surrounding area to the north and west.
+Vienna city center is only a few minutes away by underground.
+The port of Vienna, Austria’s most important logistics center, is only a stone’s throw away.
+Vienna International Airport can be reached in 15 minutes by car and offers the best connections to all CEE countries.
+Direct motorway connections also ensure short distances for private transport and connect the MILLENNIUM City with all of the country’s important traffic arteries.

-The Millennium City is the home of strong brands, which are annually frequented by around 14 million visitors.
-The guests appreciate the wide range of options in Vienna’s most modern shopping and entertainment centre, which is being constantly extended and has received multiple awards from the renowned Shopping Center Performance Report.
-Among the magnets for visitors are such well-known brands as Bonita, Calzedonia, CCC Shoes, Claire’s, Deichmann, dm Drogeriemarkt, Dressmann, Freudensprung, H&M, Humanic, Intimissimi, Jones, L’Occitane, Mango, Marionnaud, Merkur, Orsay, Palmers, Pearle Optik, Saturn, seh[t]raum, s.Oliver, Sonnentor, Tom Tailor and more.
+The MILLENNIUM City is home to strong brands, which is frequented by around 14 million visitors every year.
+The guests appreciate the wide range in Vienna’s most modern shopping and entertainment center, which is constantly being expanded and has received numerous awards from the renowned Shopping Center Performance Report.
+The visitor magnets include strong brands such as Bonita, Calzedonia, CCC Shoes, Claire’s, Deichmann, dm Drogeriemarkt, Cineplexx, Burgerista, H&M, Humanic, Intimissimi, Jones, L’Occitane, Mango, Marionnaud, Merkur, Orsay, Palmers, Pearle Optik, MediaMarkt, Starbucks, s.Oliver, Sonnentor, Rituals, Levi’s or Tom Tailor.